Japanese mahjong scoring rules: One han 110 fu

 The hand has yakuhai of one han with 20 fu of fūtei, 10 fu of menzen-kafu, 32 fu of ankan, 32 fu of ankan, four fu of minkō, and four fu of toitsu.
 East is both the player's seat wind and the round's prevailing wind in this case.
 This is the largest amount of fu that a hand with one han can have.

-Scoring table

-The method of calculating a winning hand's score in mahjong is quite tedious.
-Instead, hand values are fixed into a scoring table.
-Expert and professional players have this table memorized and can thus tell the value of a hand at a glance.
-Each of the table's point values is derived from the scoring equation and procedure with each corresponding han and fu values.